 Oil prices have been in freefall since Jan.
 20, when news of a dangerous, highly contagious coronavirus, COVID-19, first rattled markets.
 And there has been little respite since.
 The situation has in fact worsened and the demand destruction it is unleashing can be compared with the 2008-2009 global financial crisis.

 Brent futures on ICE have come off by over 20 percent since Jan.
 20 and are trading at just above US$50 per barrel.

+COVID-19 is arguably the biggest risk to global growth since the Great Recession, S&P Global Platts Analytics said in a recent report.
 The rolling geographic nature of the virus’ spread means its duration could be extended into the second-quarter, it added.